Newcastle to Dungog Charity Bike Ride

 Water Stops

-There will be 2 Water Stops, one at the rest stop on the Pacific Highway at the 12 Mile Hill Rest Area south of The Buckets way turn off.and another in the grounds of the Flat Tops Bush Fire Brigade at the Pine Brush Road and Alison Road Junction
+There will be 2 Water Stops, one at the rest stop on the Pacific Highway at the 12 Mile Hill Rest Area south of The Buckets way turn off.and another at the Glen Martin and Pine Brush Roads junction

 Main Hazards

-1. Intersection of Industrial Drive & Pacific Highway is very busy.
+1. Intersection of Industrial Drive & Tourle Street is very busy.

-4. Buckets way and Limeburners Road which are busy, narrow roads.
-Signs will be set up to warn motorists but riders will also need to ride single file and keep to the left.
+3. Buckets way and Limeburners Creek Road which are busy, narrow roads.
+Signs will be set up to warn motorists, but riders will also need to ride single file and keep to the left.

 Sweep car & Sag Wagon